AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/integrate/customize-message-chat.md

 ### Set message translation

-- `Appearance.chat.enableTranslation = value`: Whether to enable the long-press translation feature for text messages.
+- `Appearance.chat.enableTranslation = value`: Whether to enable the text message feature when long pressing a message.
 The default value is `false`, which means that the feature is disabled by default.
 - `Appearance.chat.targetLanguage= .English`: The target language for translation.
 After long-pressing a text message, the **Translation** menu appears.
 Click **Translate** to set the target language for translation.
 Before using, set `Appearance.chat.enableTranslation` to `true`.
-- `Appearance.chat.receiveTranslationColor = value`: The message receiver translation text color.
+- `Appearance.chat.receiveTranslationColor = value`: The translation text color of the message receiver.
-- `Appearance.chat.sendTranslationColor = value`: The message sender translation text color.
+- `Appearance.chat.sendTranslationColor = value`: The translation text color of the message sender.

 ### Set the action displayed after long-pressing a message

 Set the `ActionSheet` menu items after long-pressing a message on the chat page through `Appearance.chat.messageLongPressedActions = value`.
-You can inherit `MessageListController`, override the methods in the page, and remove or add actions in the menu.
+You can inherit `MessageListController` and override the methods in the page to remove or add actions in the menu.

 ```swift
 override func filterMessageActions(message: MessageEntity) -> [ActionSheetItemProtocol] {